 A key reason for publishing this Masterplan publicly is to invite these people to publicly identify as autistic and take ownership of supporting the next generation of autistics by participating in the exciting initiatives.

 A counterpart to the Hidden Autistics is the Hidden Caregivers who refuse to acknowledge the needs of their autistic children with low support needs.
-A common scenario is their adult children receiving an autism diagnosis after developing mental health issues during tertiary education.
+One common consequence is their teenage/adult children receiving an autism diagnosis only after developing mental health issues during tertiary education during to the lack of appropriate support.

 This type of caregiver refuses to join autism support groups, insisting that their children will eventually “overcome autism” with sufficient willpower and effort.
 As a result, they are cut off from important developments in the autism community and awareness of how to support their children.